kurchi1205/Gramoday-Assignment/README.md

 - bs4 or beautifulsoup4
 - pandas
 - time
 #### Also ChromeDriver of suitable version should be downloaded .
 It is a zip file that contains chromedriver.exe .
 This file should be extracted and placed in the same directory as the script .
 The location of the executable file should be present in the System Path .
+In the code < webdriver.Chrome(executable_path='path') > path contains the location of the executable file.
+Please make that change while executing the script.
 ## Other Files
 The answers to question b and c are present in files answer_b and answer_c .
 Visualization.ipynb contains the plots corresponding to answer b .